wbabik/Practical_Computing_Gentle_Intro/Class_01_Organising_data/Class01_Organising_data.md

 > - don't code missing data as `0` or blank - these are very much misleading
 >
 > - try to use NA to code your missing data

+### Exercise 1

+Provided [MS Excel](Korniki_Izolacja gDNA.xlsx) file is a fragment of the dataset containing information about DNA isolates from the spruce bark bettle.
+Please correct the provided Excel file according to the rules you have learned today and send it to your instructor with your initials at the end of the filename.
+Remember about the file naming rules!